chenxingqiang/jax-ml/doc/glossary.rst

             predicted class.
 Columns are ordered according to :term:`classes_`.
         multilabel classification
-            Scikit-learn is inconsistent in its representation of :term:`multilabel` decision functions.
+            Jax-learn is inconsistent in its representation of :term:`multilabel` decision functions.
 It may be represented one of two ways:

             - List of 2d arrays, each array of shape: (`n_samples`, 2), like in